swallowcamel/nancywiki/Self-Hosting-Nancy.md

 # Self Hosting Nancy

 You can use a console app to host Nancy.
-Simply use the code below to host Nancy.
+Simply install the [`Nancy.Hosting.Self`](https://nuget.org/packages/Nancy.Hosting.Self) NuGet package and use the code below to host Nancy.

     var nancyHost = new Nancy.Hosting.Self.NancyHost(new Uri("http://localhost:1234"));
     nancyHost.Start();